 When it is time for a family member to move to assisted living, caregivers and family members have lots of question.
-Here are the most common questions that caregivers have about finding assisted living.
+We've compiled the most common questions that caregivers have about finding and transitioning into assisted living.

-Although the cost for assisted living varies by the facility, the national average is $2,969 per month for a one bedroom apartment with a private bath.
-The rate is significantly higher for seniors who require Alzheimer's or dementia care, with costs of $4,270 per month.
+Although the cost for assisted living varies by the facility, the national average is $3,750 per month for a one bedroom apartment with a private bath.
+The rate is significantly higher for seniors who require Alzheimer's or dementia care, with costs usually increased by about $1200.

-Residents of assisted living facilities use "private pay" to cover the costs.
-The way in which they pay is up to the individual.
-Some people use personal savings, pensions and/or social security to cover the costs.
+Residents of assisted living facilities use "private pay" to cover the costs of housing.
+The source from which they pay is up to the individual.
+Some people use personal savings, pensions and/or Social Security to cover the costs.
 Some people also use long term care insurance.
 Medicaid and other federal programs do not pay for the costs of assisted living.
 Some states offer waivers for assisted living for special circumstances.
 Check with your Area Agency on Aging to find out if your state offers a waiver.

 An exception to private pay for assisted living is low-income or government subsidized communities.
 If your parent meets certain income and asset requirements, the government will subsidize the cost of the rent.

 Unfortunately, residents in assisted living facilities do not have the same protection as those in nursing homes.
-Although the assisted living facility is required to give a 30 day notice of discharge, the resident is not protected from involuntary discharge.
+Dependent upon your individual lease agreement, oftentimes the assisted living facility is required to give a 30 day notice of discharge, however the resident is not protected from involuntary discharge.
 Exhaust all options to prevent this from happening.

 Guilt is a feeling that many caregivers experience when they move an elderly parent into an assisted living facility.
 Don't let guilt get the best of you!
 Always keep in mind that the move was the best option for your parent.
-You can still be a caregiver even when your parent moves.
-For example, you can make sure their apartment has personal touches.
-You can be a liaison between the assisted living staff and your parent.
-You still make sure that your parent's needs are being met.
-Remember that you are doing your best to make sure that your parent is receiving the best care possible.
+An increased level of care provided by professionals allows you to assume the role of "overseer" when your parent moves.
+You can be a liaison between the assisted living staff and your parent and still make sure that your parent's needs are being met.
+Additionally, with daily care needs met, you can redefine your daily relationship and focus differently, like making sure their apartment has personal touches.
+A move that better matches their level of needs ensures that you are doing your best to provide your parent the best care possible.

 It is possible.
 Once the facility assesses your parent's health, they will decide if he or she is a good candidate.
 If your parent needs more care than assisted living provides, they will most likely refer him or her to skilled nursing, also known as a nursing home.
 Also, you or your parent needs to be able to pay for the cost of assisted living.
 If you or your parent cannot afford the costs, then the elder can be denied.